kervinck/chessmoves/README.md

         (x, +, !, ?, etc) are all swallowed and ignored: these are not used for disambiguation and also not checked for correctness.
         When a promotion piece is missing, queening is assumed.
+        The output fen is the position after the move.

         The `notation' keyword controls the output move syntax.
 See moves(...) for details.